Table of Contents

 If the transfers take longer than the days stated above, you should contact your ISA provider.
 If the issue persists, you can take it up with the Financial Ombudsman Service.

-Transfer rules between different types of ISAs
+ISA transfer rules between different types of ISAs

 Transferring to a lifetime ISA (LISA) account is straightforward.
 However, transferring from a lifetime ISA to other types of ISAs is quite complicated as there are specific ISA transfer rules regarding lifetime ISAs.
 You can transfer the previous tax year’s contributions from a different kind of ISA into a Lifetime ISA, but the amount transferred will count towards the £4,000 annual ISA allowance for LISA.
 Please note that the transfer amount doesn’t affect the overall annual ISA allowance for the tax year.
 Check with your new ISA provider if they offer LISA accounts.

 Transfers are more complicated with an innovative finance ISA (IFISA).
 You can transfer cash investments in an innovative finance ISA into other ISAs.
-But the transfer of non-cash investments in an innovative finance ISA is not possible.
-To transfer from stocks and shares ISA into an IFISA, the investments in the stocks and shares ISA account have to be sold and converted to cash.
+However, the transfer of non-cash investments in an innovative finance ISA is not possible.
+To transfer from a stocks and shares ISA into an IFISA, the investments in the stocks and shares ISA account have to be sold and converted to cash.

 Check the ISA transfer rules of your new ISA provider.
 Also, ensure they offer the various types of ISA accounts and accept ISA transfers.